Parameter estimation and uncertainty quantification using information geometry: Introduction

 Differential geometry extends ideas from Euclidean geometry to manifolds.
 Manifolds are topological spaces that resemble flat space about each individual point in the space; they can be considered \textit{locally flat}, but have a different topology globally.
 The sphere is a classic example, whereby points on the surface are locally topologically equivalent to two-dimensional Euclidean space, but globally the sphere is curved and has a compact topology; it is bounded and closed \cite{Amari2016}.
 In particular, we are interested in Riemannian manifolds; differentiable manifolds---sufficiently locally smooth that our typical notions of calculus remain valid---upon which we are able to measure geometric quantities such as distance, through the existence of a Riemannian metric on the tangent space of the manifold, that generalises the notion of an inner product from Euclidean geometry \cite{Lee2018}.

-A Riemannian metric is a smooth covariant 2-tensor field; on a differentiable manifold $M$, the Riemannian metric is given by an inner product on the tangent space of the manifold, $T_pM$, which depends smoothly on the base point $p$ \cite{Jost2017,Lee2018}.
-Each point $p$ on a manifold is associated with a distinct tangent space.
+A Riemannian metric is a smooth covariant 2-tensor field; on a differentiable manifold $M$, the Riemannian metric is given by an inner product on the tangent space of the manifold, $T_pM$, which depends smoothly on the base point $p$ \cite{Jost2017,Lee2018}. \cbl A tangent space can be thought of as a multidimensional generalisation of a tangent plane to a three-dimensional surface. \cb Each point $p$ on a manifold is associated with a distinct tangent space.
 An $n$-dimensional manifold has infinitely many $n$-dimensional tangent spaces; the collection of these tangent spaces is referred to as the tangent bundle of the manifold.
 On a manifold each tangent space can have different basis vectors, in contrast to Euclidean geometry where tangent vectors at any point have the same basis vectors.
 A consequence of the distinct basis vectors of tangent spaces on manifolds is that tangent vectors at different points on the manifold cannot be directly added or subtracted.
-Introducing an \textit{affine connection} on the manifold connects nearby tangent spaces, such that the manifold looks infinitesimally like Euclidean space, facilitating differentiation of tangent vectors \cite{Amari2000}.
+Introducing an \textit{affine connection} on the manifold connects nearby tangent spaces, such that the manifold looks infinitesimally like Euclidean space, facilitates differentiation of tangent vectors \cite{Amari2000}.
 Formally, we introduce the unique, torsion free Levi-Civita connection, $\nabla$; an affine connection on the Riemannian manifold that yields isometric parallel transport, such that inner products between tangent vectors, defined by the metric, are preserved \cite{Giesel2021}.
 The coefficients of this connection are the Christoffel symbols, which we discuss further in Section \ref{sec:Methods}.
 Readers are directed to \cite{Amari2000,Arwini2008,Giesel2021} for further detail regarding the Levi-Civita connection, and how it relates to other concepts discussed in this work.
 A manifold equipped with such a connection and a Riemann metric is a Riemann manifold.